 Remember that if you shop in Iceland, anything above a certain amount will qualify you to receive your value-added tax (VAT) back.
 Ask for the VAT refund form and fill these out before you arrive at the airport.
 Then BEFORE you check in your luggage, stop at the VAT refund center to submit your forms.
 They may need to also see the items that you purchased, so keep those readily available.

-- Viking souvenirs – whether you visit the Viking Museum or just have an interest in Viking history, it is fun to explore the Viking history of Iceland.
+1. Viking souvenirs – whether you visit the Viking Museum or just have an interest in Viking history, it is fun to explore the Viking history of Iceland.
 Many gift shops in Reykjavik or at the museum offer fun swords, helmets, figurines, shirts, books, and more.
-Perfect for kids that enjoy pretend play!
+Perfect for kids who enjoy pretend play!
 My daughter is fascinated with runes and we got her a Viking rune necklace, and you can find these in many local shops.

-- Troll souvenirs – if you read any of the books on Icelandic folk legends, you can see the role trolls play in Icelandic culture.
+2. Troll souvenirs – if you read any of the books on Icelandic folk legends, you can see the role trolls play in Icelandic culture.
 Some are so ugly that they are future.

-- Tees – maybe Icelandic fashion isn’t your thing and t-shirts are more your style.
+3. Tees – maybe Icelandic fashion isn’t your thing and t-shirts are more your style.
 There are many funny, quality shirts sold in Icelandic gift shops — not like some of the cheesy shops found in typical tourist centers.

-- Omnom Chocolate – foodies should also pick up some local Icelandic foods from frozen fish to fermented shark or some Plysur sauce for your Icelandic hot dogs.
+4. Omnom Chocolate – foodies should also pick up some local Icelandic foods from frozen fish to fermented shark or some Plysur sauce for your Icelandic hot dogs.
 If you are looking for something a little simpler, Omnom Chocolate is one of the most famous chocolate bars in Iceland, with many interesting options.

 Traveling to Iceland?